-If you’re unfortunate enough to suffer from the skin condition, fake tanning can sometimes help to hide a breakout.
-Using fake tan products can sometimes help you feel better about your appearance if your self-confidence is being dented by acne.
+For those unfortunate enough to suffer from this skin condition, fake tanning can sometimes help to hide an acne scar or breakout.
+If your self-confidence is being dented by acne, using fake tan products can sometimes help you feel better about your appearance.
 If you find that fake tan helps you feel better about your appearance, then it’s worth testing on a small area of your skin to see how it reacts.

 Fake tan products work by reacting with dead skin cells.
 As you often find more dead cells around a pimple, fake tan can sometimes make acne look worse rather than help to hide it.
 You can help to prevent a patchy appearance caused by using fake tan on acne-covered skin by exfoliating before you apply it.

-If your acne is just getting too much to handle, it’s worth looking for a treatment with long-term results rather than focusing on a short-term cover up.
-Talk to a dermatologist to discuss your options.
+If your acne is just getting too much to handle, it’s worth looking for an acne treatment with long-term results rather than focusing on a short-term cover up.